 See ya soon.

-I was at a little brewpub in Kokomo, Indiana....and I thought to myself, "There is no way these can taste good...".
-I've been hooked ever since - and I knew that one day I was going to HAVE to make Air Fried Pickles.
-The Horseradish Sauce is the bomb!
+My first bite of Deep Fried Pickles was at a little brewpub in Kokomo, Indiana....and I thought to myself, "There is no way these can taste good...".
+I've been hooked ever since and I knew that one day I was going to HAVE to make these.
+Besides, the Horseradish Sauce is the bomb!

 - 10 oz Tofu